PuzzleTechHub/myus/README.md

 # myus

-This is myus-2, an open source website for hassle-free puzzle hunt upload and hosting.
+This is myus, an open source website for hassle-free puzzle hunt upload and hosting.

 Find us on **http://www.puzzlehuntmy.us/**